Watering established trees and shrubs

 - Replace organic mulch every few years as it decomposes.

-Mulching around trees and shrubs with organic materials (wood chips, pine needles, etc.) benefits trees and shrubs in several other ways.
-Mulch:
+Mulching around trees and shrubs with organic materials benefits trees and shrubs in several ways.

-- serves as a sponge that prevents runoff around plants growing in heavy clay soils or on sloped sites.
+- Acts like a sponge that prevents runoff around plants growing in heavy clay soils or on sloped sites.

-- lead to root production and growth in the mulch.
+- Root production and growth in the mulch.
 This often results in circling and stem-girdling roots.

-- prevent movement of rain or irrigation water into the soil around trees and shrubs.
-This can result in root desiccation and plant stress.
+- Preventing movement of rain or irrigation water into the soil around trees and shrubs.
+This can result in roots drying out and plant stress.

-- reduce oxygen levels around roots and cause root suffocation.
+- Reducing oxygen levels around roots, causing root suffocation.

-- keep poorly drained soils too wet, which favors root rot development.
+- Keeping poorly drained soils too wet, which favors root rot development.

-- keep bark excessively wet when piled around trunks and stems.
+- Keeping bark too wet when piled around trunks and stems.
 This may lead to bark decay.

-- create habitat for rodents that chew bark and girdle trunks and stems.
+- Creating habitat for rodents that chew bark and girdle trunks and stems.